Sopot: World War II (1939–1945)

 World War II broke out on September 1, 1939, after the German invasion of Poland.
 The following day the Free City of Danzig was annexed by Nazi Germany and most of the local Poles, Kashubians, and Jews were arrested and murdered during the Intelligenzaktion, imprisoned or expelled.
 Due to the war, the city's tourist industry collapsed.
 The last Wagner Festival was held in 1942.

 The city remained under German rule until early 1945.
 In March the Nazis began evacuating the German population along with forced laborers.
-On March 23, 1945, the Soviet Army took over the city after several days of fighting, in which Zoppot lost approximately 10% of its buildings.
+On March 23, 1945, the Soviet Army took over the city after several days of fighting, in which Zoppot lost approximately 10% of its buildings; three days later, the Soviet 70th Army reached the Gdańsk Bay coast north of the city.

-As per the Potsdam Conference, Zoppot was incorporated into the post-war Polish state and renamed Sopot.
+As per the Potsdam Conference, Zoppot was incorporated into the post-war Polish state and its original name Sopot was restored.
 The authorities of Gdańsk Voivodeship were located in Sopot until the end of 1946.
-Most of the German inhabitants who had remained in the city, by 1 November 1945 6,000 Germans still lived in the town, after the evacuation before the advancing Red Army were soon to be expelled, to make room for Polish settlers from former eastern Polish territories annexed by the Soviet Union.
+Most of the German inhabitants who had remained in the city (by 1 November 1945 6,000 Germans still lived in the town, after the evacuation before the advancing Soviet Army) were soon to be expelled, to make room for Polish settlers from former eastern Polish territories annexed by the Soviet Union.